zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance/create-compute-instance.md

   In the future, you can simply load your saved session and quickly connect.

 5. Click **Open**.

   A message is displayed that the server's host key is not cached in the registry.

 6. Click **Yes** because you trust this host.

   You are now logged in as the `opc` user.

-  The following line is displayed:
+Notice that the following line is displayed:

   `/usr/bin/xauth: file /home/opc/.Xauthority does not exist`